nahueldsanchez/nahueldsanchez.github.io/_posts/2021-07-23-Terraform-AWS-Mysfit.md

 <!--more-->

 The idea for this blog post was born while doing [AWS' "Build a Modern Web Application"](https://aws.amazon.com/getting-started/hands-on/build-modern-app-fargate-lambda-dynamodb-python/module-one/#) hands-on project.
 Specifically on module I, after setting up an IDE you need to set up an S3 bucket to host an static website.
-I found this an excellent opportunity to continue learing about Terraform and AWS concepts.
+I found this an excellent opportunity to continue learning about Terraform and AWS concepts.

 ## Fundamental concepts